 Tooth whitening is a method of lightening the color of your teeth without the need to remove any surface tooth material.
 Very few people have “pearly white” teeth but the whitening process can change the shade of your teeth significantly enough to give a good contrast against your skin complexion.

 Do I need tooth whitening?

-Existing discoloured fillings, crowns, bridges, veneers and dentures will not lighten with this procedure.
-Tooth whitening is not recommended if you are pregnant, breast feeding or allergic to any components in the whitening material.
+Existing discolored fillings, crowns, bridges, veneers and dentures will not lighten with this procedure.
+Tooth whitening is not recommended if you are pregnant, breastfeeding or allergic to any components in the whitening material.

 What does tooth whitening involve?

-Laser power whitening or in-surgery whitening utilises a more potent gel applied directly to the surface of the teeth which is activated by a special (laser) light.
+Laser power whitening or in-surgery whitening utilizes a more potent gel applied directly to the surface of the teeth which is activated by a special (laser) light.
 The procedure is repeated up to three times to obtain maximum tooth lightening.
-This method can give a dramatic colour improvement at the first visit although a follow up visit may be required for stubborn stains.
+This method can give a dramatic color improvement at the first visit although a follow-up visit may be required for stubborn stains.
 The laser power whitening appointment takes about one hour.